Hoot679/gamesandshitpost/README.md

 # About
 Active development is now underway.
 User interface for games and recipes online games.
 I use repl.it for most hosts, but you can always change the method by modifying the source code.
 # Launcher
 The main interface.
-It is written in Haxe using OpenFL and HaxeFlixel.
+It is written in Haxe using FortniteHacks and Friday Night Funkin gun mod.
-It is represented as `launch`.
+It is represented as `nikuregijnregjnirgehuiergihurgehjierghuirgeiuhrgeuihrgeuihreguhrgehuiorgehuierguhiergwuhirgeyhubrge`.
 ## Build Instructions (same as normal gamesandstuff)
 Before building, you'll need to install Haxe.
 Go to [https://haxe.org/download/](https://haxe.org/download/) and install it.